EdinburghNLP/awesome-hallucination-detection/README.md

 - **Datasets:** Levy/Holt dataset, containing premise-hypothesis pairs with a task formatted as *Given [premise P], is it true that [hypothesis H]?*, where the model is evaluated with random premises.

 ### [Hallucinations in Large Multilingual Translation Models](https://arxiv.org/abs/2303.16104)
-- **Metrics:** Rate to which MT system produce hallucinations under perturbation (Language Pair fraction, rate).
+- **Metrics:** Rate to which MT system produces hallucinations under perturbation (Language Pair fraction, rate).
 - **Datasets:** Flores-101, WMT, TICO.

 ### [Citation: A Key to Building Responsible and Accountable Large Language Models](https://arxiv.org/abs/2307.02185)